thepeacockproject/StateMachineParser/docs/spec.md

 ```

 ### `$reset`
+**Note:** This is currently implemented as a "get it working", it most likely resets a variable to the original value, which with how the SMP is designed, we cannot do.

 This node sets the value of a context variable to an empty array (i.e. resetting the array).